8 Causes of feeling sick and stomach gurgling: In-depth Answers.

 - To diagnose IBS, You should experience stomach pain consistently for a long period.
 The pain should come at least a day per week for several months.

 - Bloating and stomach gurgling are very common with IBS (although not included in the Rome criteria).

 4. Celiac Disease.

 Celiac disease is considered a form of food allergy.
 It affects about 1% of people.
 Celiac disease is an immune-mediated reaction to a protein found in wheat, rye, and barely called (gluten).

 Gluten protein causes destruction in the lining cells of your intestine that are responsible for food absorption.
 The destruction leads to symptoms such as:

 - Chronic diarrhea (not in all cases).

-- Bloating and gas (your stomach keeps gurgling every time you eat gluten).
+- Bloating and gas (your stomach keeps gurgling whenever you eat gluten).

 - Nausea and/or vomiting.

-- Fatigue and severe iron deficiency anemia (a feeling of being sick all the time).
+- Fatigue and severe iron deficiency anemia (a feeling of always being sick).